 Jazz pianist and composer Nelda Swiggett has been active on Seattle’s music scene since the early 90’s.
-Her first band, the Room to Move Sextet, featured a three-horn frontline, including her husband, Clif Swiggett, on trombone.
-She has since headlined her own group performing her original music at many of the Northwest’s top jazz venues, including Dimitriou’s Jazz Alley, Bumbershoot, the Earshot Jazz Festival, and more.
+Her first band, the Room to Move Sextet, featured a three-horn frontline performing her original compositions.
+Other bands followed, including the Nelda Swiggett Quartet, the Nelda Swiggett Trio, Nelda Swiggett’s Stringtet (with viola and cello), and Megabopolis — another “mini big band” with trumpet, tenor sax and trombone.
+Over the years, she has headlined her own group performing her original music at many of the Northwest’s top jazz venues, including Dimitriou’s Jazz Alley, Bumbershoot, the Bellevue Jazz Festival, and the Earshot Jazz Festival.

 When Nelda entered the University of Washington, she was a classical piano performance major, until a serious ski accident landed her in a hospital bed in traction for two months.
 When she returned to college, she dropped out of the music program, fell in love with jazz, earned a Bachelor of Science in Scientific and Technical Communication, and embarked on a dual career as a technical writer and jazz musician.
 Who knew this combination of skills would later support her efforts to communicate the science of climate change through the power of music.